 Preventing Rabbit Pregnancy

 Aside from keeping an intact female rabbit completely separate from an intact male rabbit at all times, the best way to prevent a rabbit from becoming pregnant is to spay it.
-Spaying a rabbit will remove the uterus and ovaries that a rabbit needs to have babies, as well as eliminating or decreasing the chances of it developing several types of cancers later in life.
+Spaying a rabbit will remove the uterus and ovaries that a rabbit needs to have babies, as well as eliminate or decrease the chances of it developing several types of cancers later in life.
 Surgery to spay a rabbit does not happen without risks of course, but you should discuss this with your veterinarian.